eleninik/imdb-clone/README.md

 # angels-06-imdb-clone | Chas Academy

-This was one of our first school assignments for Chas Academy and we used Laravel to build a movie database like IMDB.
+This was one of our first school assignments for Chas Academy and we used Laravel to build a movie database like IMDB with an admin panel.

 ## Setup local dev environment